huong-vo/huong-vo.github.io/_posts/2025-06-07-coding-methodology.md

 Writing code is like building a house.
 A house can still be completed by putting things together but it's likely not to last long without a blueprint.
 The same goes for code: without a clear architecture, solid logic, and clean design, it's prone to errors, hard to understand, and difficult to maintain.

+> Anything that can go wrong will go wrong. <br>
+> Edsel Murphey's Law

 ### **Clean Code**
-{% include figure.liquid loading="eager" path="assets\aio2025\M01W02\saturday_clean_code.png" class="img-fluid rounded z-depth-1" alt="clean code principles" caption="Figure 1.
+{% include figure.liquid loading="eager" path="assets\aio2025\M01W02\saturday_clean_code.png" class="img-fluid rounded z-depth-1" zoomable=true alt="clean code principles" caption="Figure 1.
 Clean code principles" %}

 The core principles of clean code are:
 1. **Readable:** "future" we and others should easily understand its purpose and how it works.